 Women on the other hand, especially young women, turn more towards Reader's Digest-style articles which, together with sweet and cute images, deal with wise attitudes towards relationships and life.
 Titles of such posts are along the lines of '30 pieces of advice for young women', 'What is real love?' and 'Men, if your woman no longer needs your protection, she no longer loves you'.
 Fig. 3.19 shows a male lizard grilling his tail for his girlfriend.
 The text reads, 'Don't worry, it said that my tail will grow again'.
-Here the sacrifice of oneself to please a partner is presented as a touching sign of true love.
+Here the sacrifice of oneself to please a

+Fig. 3.19 A meme about a touching love story of a pair of lizards partner was presented as a touching sign of true love.
 On Fig. 3.20, the text reads: 'When you have to take a break and think about whether you are still in love with somebody, that means the love has already gone.'